Gtomika/aws-terraform-sample-app/terraform/README.md

 ## Terraform user and permissions

 Terraform scripts are using the credentials of the AWS IAM user ``terraform``.
 These are provided as GitLab project secrets and are not version controlled.
-The Terraform user has only the necessary permissions to be able to apply this configuration.
+Unfortunately there is a limit of 10 policies for user groups, which I hit when adding policies to `terraform` IAM user's group.

-All the IAM policies that Terraform needs are in the ``iam_policies`` directory (with sensitive info removed).
+A proper solution would be to aggregate my separate policies into 1, but I was too lazy to do that, so instead `terraform` now just gets `PowerUserAccess` policy.
+This violates the principle of least privilege.

 ## Terraform state file